-The amounts of purchases and revenues by the company and its subsidiaries for other transactions in 2023 with ExxonMobil and its affiliates were \$4,026 million and \$13,544 million, respectively.
+The amounts of purchases and revenues by the company and its subsidiaries for other transactions in 2024 with ExxonMobil and its affiliates were \$3,617 million and \$11,725 million, respectively.
 These transactions were conducted on terms as favourable as they would have been with unrelated parties, and primarily consisted of the purchase and sale of crude oil, natural gas, petroleum and chemical products, as well as technical, engineering and research and development costs.
 Transactions with ExxonMobil also included amounts paid and received in connection with the company's participation in a number of upstream activities conducted jointly in Canada.
 In addition, the company has existing agreements with affiliates of ExxonMobil to provide information technology and customer support services to the company and to share common business and operational support services to allow the companies to consolidate duplicate work and systems.
 The company has a contractual agreement with an affiliate of ExxonMobil in Canada to operate certain western Canada production properties owned by ExxonMobil.
 There are no asset ownership changes.
+The company and that affiliate also have a contractual agreement to provide for equal participation in new upstream opportunities.